Complex spacetime: Physics

-The Minkowski space of special relativity (SR) and general relativity (GR) is a 4 dimensional "pseudo-Euclidean space" vector space.
-The spacetime underlying Albert Einstein's field equations, which mathematically describe gravitation, is a real 4 dimensional "Pseudo-Riemannian manifold".
+The Minkowski space of special relativity (SR) and general relativity (GR) is a 4 dimensional pseudo-Euclidean space.
+The spacetime underlying Albert Einstein's field equations, which mathematically describe gravitation, is a real 4 dimensional pseudo-Riemannian manifold.

 In quantum mechanics, wave functions describing particles are complex-valued functions of real space and time variables.
 The set of all wavefunctions for a given system is an infinite-dimensional complex Hilbert space.

 History

 The notion of spacetime having more than four dimensions is of interest in its own mathematical right.
 Its appearance in physics can be rooted to attempts of unifying the fundamental interactions, originally gravity and electromagnetism.
 These ideas prevail in string theory and beyond.
 The idea of complex spacetime has received considerably less attention, but it has been considered in conjunction with the Lorentz–Dirac equation and the Maxwell equations.
 Other ideas include mapping real spacetime into a complex representation space of SU(2, 2), see twistor theory.

-In 1919, Theodor Kaluza posted his 5-dimensional extension of general relativity, to Albert Einstein, who was impressed with how the equations of electromagnetism emerged from Kaluza's theory.
+In 1919, Theodor Kaluza posted his 5-dimensional extension of general relativity to Albert Einstein, who was impressed with how the equations of electromagnetism emerged from Kaluza's theory.
 In 1926, Oskar Klein suggested that Kaluza's extra dimension might be "curled up" into an extremely small circle, as if a circular topology is hidden within every point in space.
 Instead of being another spatial dimension, the extra dimension could be thought of as an angle, which created a hyper-dimension as it spun through 360°.
 This 5d theory is named Kaluza–Klein theory.

-In 1932, Hsin P. Soh of MIT, advised by Arthur Eddington, published a theory attempting to unifying gravitation and electromagnetism within a complex 4-dimensional Riemannian geometry.
+In 1932, Hsin P. Soh of MIT, advised by Arthur Eddington, published a theory attempting to unify gravitation and electromagnetism within a complex 4-dimensional Riemannian geometry.
 The line element ds2 is complex-valued, so that the real part corresponds to mass and gravitation, while the imaginary part with charge and electromagnetism.
 The usual space x, y, z and time t coordinates themselves are real and spacetime is not complex, but tangent spaces are allowed to be.

-For several decades after publishing his general theory of relativity in 1915, Albert Einstein tried to unify gravity with electromagnetism, to create a unified field theory explaining both interactions.
-In the latter years of World War II, Albert Einstein began considering complex spacetime geometries of various kinds.
+For several decades after Einstein published his general theory of relativity in 1915, he tried to unify gravity with electromagnetism to create a unified field theory explaining both interactions.
+In the latter years of World War II, Einstein began considering complex spacetime geometries of various kinds.